Hell, Grand Cayman

 Hell is an area within the district of West Bay, Grand Cayman.
 Its name comes from a group of short, black, limestone formations located in the area.
 Its eerie and rather sinister look is what gave it its infamous name.
 It is roughly the size of half a football field.
 Visitors are not permitted to walk on the limestone formations but viewing platforms are provided.

 A gift shop and service station is located in the area, and art depicting Satan can be seen when entering.

-Versions of how Hell got its name
+Etymology

 There are numerous versions of how Hell received its name, but they are generally variations on "a ministration exclaimed, 'This is what Hell must look like.'"

 It is also claimed that the name "Hell" is derived from the fact that if a pebble is thrown out into the formation, it echoes among the limestone peaks and valleys and sounds as if the pebble is falling all the way down to "Hell."